swiftlang/swift-evolution/proposals/0311-task-locals.md

 ### Task-local value lifecycle

 Task local values are retained until `withLocal`'s `operation` scope exits.
-Effectively this means that the value is kept alive until all child tasks created in such scope exit as well.
-This is important because child tasks may be refering to this specific value in the parent task, so it cannot be released earlier.
+This effectively means that the value is kept alive until all child tasks created in such a scope exit as well.
+This is important because child tasks may be referring to this specific value in the parent task, so it cannot be released earlier.

 Both value and reference types are allowed to be stored in task-local storage, using their expected respective semantics: